syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if numeric arguments use data types that are non-numeric.
+&#35;VALUE! - occurs if numeric arguments use data types that are non-numeric.

-#NUM! - occurs if numeric arguments are values that are not valid.
+&#35;NUM! - occurs if numeric arguments are values that are not valid.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img54.png)

+_PERMUTATIONA_

 ### NORMDIST